House Sitting in Darwin Australia

 The locals, and Australians in general, tend not to focus on the dangers but embrace the elements and get on with life.
 Whilst some may consider it “The Last Frontier”, it is a city with an interesting history and is significant in terms of its role in World War II, particularly the bombing of Darwin.

-We had visited previously, during the cooler Winter month of June so our time house sitting provided a different perspective to this north end capital which is closer to Asia than to other Australian cities.
+Previously, we had visited during the cooler Winter month of June so our time house sitting provided a different perspective to this north end capital which is closer to Asia than to other Australian cities.

 We visited the iconic “Deckchair Cinema” and took a day trip to the nearby Tiwi Islands which are fascinating and provide an insight to a living indigenous culture.
 Local theatre and markets provide much to do and Andrew even managed to become a regular attendee at the local yoga studio.